pittyh6/freeCodeCamp-JavaScript-algorithms-and-data-structures-4_5-12Mths-WebDevStudy-2022-2023/learnedBasicDataStructure.md

   * In earlier challenges, we have both added to and modified an object's key-value pairs.
 Here we will see how we can remove a key-value pair from an object.
     * If we wanted to remove the apples key, we can remove it by using the delete keyword like this:
       * delete foods.apples;
+# OBJECT properties
+* Check if an Object has a Property
+  * Now we can add, modify, and remove keys from objects.
+But what if we just wanted to know if an object has a specific property?
+JavaScript provides us with two different ways to do this.
+One uses the hasOwnProperty() method and the other uses the in keyword.
+If we have an object users with a property of Alan, we could check for its presence in either of the following ways:
+    * users.hasOwnProperty('Alan');
+    * 'Alan' in users;